Writing

 Agent users have a different shape.
 They do not get tired in the same way.
 They do not skim because they are bored.
 They do not feel reassured by a well-composed empty state.
 They may call the same tool thousands of times, chain outputs into other tools, misread an affordance, overfit to an example, or treat missing context as permission to guess.

 So the design object changes.
-We are not only designing a deterministic path for one human persona.
-We are designing operating conditions for a population of agent behaviors.
+Alongside a deterministic path for one human persona, we need operating conditions for a population of agent behaviors.

 That means personas start to look more like capability profiles.
 Retrieval agent.
 Planning agent.
 Execution agent.
 Reviewer agent.
 Support agent.
 Research agent.
 Coordinator agent.
 Each one needs different permissions, context, failure handling, and evidence standards.
 And behind all of them is still a human steward who needs to understand what happened and why.